King Ludwig II of Bavaria spent years dreaming up Germany's Neuschwanstein Castle, the model Walt Disney would later use for "Sleeping Beauty."

 Built high on a hill, taller than everything around it but the mighty Bavarian Alps, Neuschwanstein Castle was a breathtaking sight, then and now.

-The sun bounces brilliantly off the bright white limestone of its facade.
-The turrets are all a deep blue, mirroring the skies they touch above them.
-From every angle, it looks like something fit for a fairytale.
+The sun bounces brilliantly off the bright white limestone of its façades.
+The turrets are all a deep blue, often mirroring the skies they touch above them.
+From every angle, it looks like something fit for a fairy tale.

-And, indeed, the modern king of fairytale agreed.
-During a trip to Europe with his wife, Walt Disney visited Neuschwanstein castle and was as charmed by the scene as everyone else.
+And, indeed, the modern king of fairy tales agreed.
+During a trip to Europe with his wife, Walt Disney visited Neuschwanstein Castle in Germany and was as charmed by the scene as everyone else.

 According to The Orange County Register, Disney used Neuschwanstein as the inspiration for Disneyland’s Sleeping Beauty castle.

 But like Sleeping Beauty’s castle, Neuschwanstein had a melancholy secret, a hint of sadness beneath its glossy veneer.

 The True Story Inside Neuschwanstein Castle

 The first signs of trouble emerged early on in the project.

 As with many grand architectural dreams, the costs of construction began to substantially exceed projections.
 Though his work was employing hundreds of locals and bringing some trade to the poor region, it was also landing Ludwig II in personal debt.

 Contrary to popular belief, the Bavarian king did not use state funds for the construction of his castles — but he did use a ton of his own money.